 I had the pleasure of attending Digimarcon West back in April 2015.
-I recently profiled the presentations of Mark Schaefer and Rand Fishkin for the Wpromote blog.
-Though I was proud to profile these talented men, there was one woman that I saw at the conference that particularly blew me away.
+There was one woman that I saw at the conference that particularly blew me away.
 Loni Stark, Senior Director of Strategy and Product Marketing for Adobe, is an expert on wearable technology.
 In her presentation, she discussed many facets of wearable technology: its roots, its current state, and its future.
 I’m happy to share her insights for the Wpromote blog.

 To be an innovator in the digital world, you must create meaningful real world applications that suit the needs of a wide variety of people.

 When you examine the state of digital experiences in 2015, the numbers are truly staggering.
 For example, around the world, there are:

 With that many websites and apps floating around, it makes sense that people create digital experiences across a variety of channels.
 In regards to US citizens: